Towards a provably resilient scheme for graph-based watermarking

-\begin{lemma} In any canonical self-inverting permutation of $\{1, \ldots, 2n+1\}$, the fixed element $f$ satisfies $f \in [n+2, 2n+1]$. \end{lemma} {\it Proof}: By property (ii) of canonical self-inverting permutations, each $2$-cycle of $S$ must contain at least one element whose index $i$ satisfies $1 \leq i \leq n$.
+\begin{lemma} In any canonical self-inverting permutation, the fixed element $f$ satisfies $f \in [n+2, 2n+1]$. \end{lemma} {\it Proof: } By property (ii) of canonical self-inverting permutations, each $2$-cycle of $S$ must contain at least one element whose index $i$ satisfies $1 \leq i \leq n$.
 From property (i), and given the size of $S$, it follows that the number of $2$-cycles in $S$ is $n$, hence, by the pigeonhole principle, each and every $2$-cycle in $S$ contains \emph{exactly} one such element $s_i$ with $1 \leq i \leq n$.
 But this means the other element in each $2$-cycle, namely $s_j$, satisfies $s_j \in [n+1, 2n+1]$.
 Since there are $n+1$ values in that range and only $n$ such elements $s_j$, there must be exactly one element $s_k \in [n+1, 2n+1]$ which is not part of a $2$-cycle, and therefore $s_k = f$.
 Now, by property (iii), $n+1 = s_1$, hence $f \neq n+1$, and the lemma follows. $\Box$

-Let $T$ be some representative tree, therefore a descending, ordered, rooted tree.
+Let $T$ be a representative tree.
 The {\it preorder traversal} $P$ of $T$ is a sequence of its vertices that is recursively defined as follows.
 If $T$ is empty, $P$ is also empty.
-Otherwise, $P$ starts at the root $r$ of $T$, followed by the preorder traversal of the subtree whose root is the first (i.e.~smallest) child of $r$, followed by the preorder traversal of the subtree whose root is the second smallest child of $r$, and so on.
-The last (rightmost) element of $P$ is referred to as the rightmost element of $T$ as well.
+Otherwise, $P$ starts at the root $r$ of $T$, followed by the preorder traversal of the subtree whose root is the smallest child of $r$, followed by the preorder traversal of the subtree whose root is the second smallest child of~$r$, and so on.
+The last (rightmost) element of $P$ is also referred to as the rightmost element of $T$.

-\begin{lemma} The preorder traversal of a representative tree $T$ is unique.
-Conversely, a representative tree $T$ is uniquely determined by its preorder traversal. \end{lemma}